vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 - Anything not related to metrics
   - Processing API validation requests
   - Processing other kind of payloads: traces, event, etc.
+- Shipping sketches to Datadog in the `datadog_metrics` sinks, it is required reach a fully functionnal situation but this is not the goal of this RFC that focus on receiving metrics from Datadog Agents.

 ## Pain